arthurz323/research-proposal/README.md

 # An electronic copy should be submitted via LEARN by *4:00pm* on Thursday 1 st April 2021.

+## The proposal should be based on findings from your first project, extend to a longer three-year project.

-## The proposal should be presented with the following sections, and *word limits strictly adhered* to:
+### Proposal should presented with the following sections, and *word limits strictly adhered* to:

 - **Lay abstract, *max.
 200* words**